resplab/papercode/mcmapper/README.txt

 [25] sysfonts_0.8.9    vctrs_0.6.5       glue_1.8.0        fansi_1.0.6       colorspace_2.1-1  tools_4.4.1
 [31] pkgconfig_2.0.3

 This folder contains the following data and files that can be used to reproduce the simulation results and figure of the manuscript.
+Please ensure that your starting path is *papercode* using the papercode.Rproj.

 It contains the following: